 As most if not all of you already know, SharePoint 2013 and Office 2013 has been released to preview/beta and is available for download from Microsoft’s download centers.
-In this article I will briefly introduce some exciting changes that has been made to the SharePoint 2013 Business Connectivity Services framework.
-I’ve written a bunch of articles on BCS for SharePoint 2010, and now it’s time to continue that track and introduce the new features available in SharePoint 2013.
+In this article I will briefly introduce some exciting changes that have been made to the SharePoint 2013 Business Connectivity Services framework.

 At the time of this writing, I’m looking into details about upgrading a SharePoint 2010 solution to SharePoint 2013 for one of my clients who rely heavily on BCS – and the new features in 2013 are pretty slick – so I’ll be documenting and writing about some of the new enhancements for developers in this series!

 Please note that this article is written for SharePoint 2013 Preview, and for the final version of SharePoint some details may have changed